massung/yadid/README.md

 Regular expressions are distinguished from `n:/` by assuming that any `/` paired with another `/` _with no whitespace between them_ is a regular expression.
 Of course, this means that a regular expression with whitespace in it won't highlight correctly.

 The effort required to correct these (very minor) issues would be untenable, though.
-I can't see myself putting in the effort.
+I can't see myself even attempting to do so.

 ## Future Plans

-There are a couple features that I'd still plan on adding:
+There are a couple features that I still plan on adding:

+* Highlight words that are in the wrong state as errors
-* Highlighting stack notation comments (e.g. `\ n1 n2 -- n3`)
+* Color stack notation comments to show the inputs/outputs
-* Identify comments used for word definition help and highlight them
+* Identify comments used for help text and color them differently
 * Run script in an external shell as opposed to the embedded terminal
 * Somehow add user-defined immediate words (`i:`) as to-be-highlighted